 Discussion:

-We found increased expression of genes in S in the intertidal location but this result does not tell us why.
+We found increased expression of genes in S in the intertidal location.
 Perhaps there are genes associated with immune response that are expressed when a sea star is sick.
 This would explain the overall difference of S vs. H but it doesn’t explain the intertidal finding.
 Are there just more sick sea stars (or sicker?) in the intertidal zone?
 There may be positive selection for immune-related genes in the intertidal zone, causing sea stars located there (and their offspring) to have more genes that code for immune response.

 Future studies should investigate the physical functions that these differentially expressed genes provide for the organism.
 Also, are sea stars found in the intertidal location genetically different than those found in the subtidal location?
 This research has provided us with new tools to further explore SSWD – a pathogen that is destroying sea star populations globally.